-In implementation of the above, direct reports to the Supervisory Body can be submitted through multiple channels ensuring the confidentiality of the whistleblower, such as by e-mail to mailto:organismodivigilanza@enav.it; by accessing the whistleblowing portal from the official website or by ordinary mail to Organismo di Vigilanza Modello 231 c/o ENAV S.p.A., Via Salaria n.
+In implementation of the above, direct reports to the Supervisory Body can be submitted through multiple channels ensuring the confidentiality of the whistleblower, such as by e-mail to odvidsairnav@enav.it; by accessing the whistleblowing portal from ENAV's official website or by ordinary mail to Organismo di Vigilanza Modello 231 c/o IDS AirNav S.r.l., Via Salaria n.
 716, 00138 - Roma.